-New acceptors of COCs should be started on preparations containing less than $50 \ \mu g$ of estrogen.
+New acceptors of COCs should be started on preparations containing less than 50 μ g of estrogens.

+a.
 Venous thrombosis and thromboembolism

 Use of COCs increases the risk of venous thrombotic and thromboembolic events.
 Reported events include deep venous thrombosis and pulmonary embolism.
-For information on retinal vascular thrombosis (see section 4.4 Special Warnings and Precautions for Use, Ocular lesions)
+For information on retinal vascular thrombosis (See section 4.4 Special Warnings and Precautions for Use - ocular lesions).

 The use of any COC carries an increased risk of venous thrombotic and thromboembolic events compared with no use.
-The excess risk is highest during the first year a woman ever uses a CoC.
+The excess risk is highest during the first year a woman ever uses a combined oral contraceptive.
 This increased risk is less than the risk of venous thrombotic and thromboembolic events associated with pregnancy which is estimated as 60 cases per 100,000 women-years.
-Venous thromboembolism is fatal in 1% to 2% of cases.
+Venous thromboembolism is fatal in 1-2% of cases.

-Epidemiological studies have shown that the incidence of venous thromboembolism in users of low-estrogen oral contraceptives (<50 mcg ethinyl estradiol) ranges from about 20 to 40 cases per 100,000 women-years; this risk estimate varies according to the progestin.
+Epidemiological studies have shown that the incidence of venous thromboembolism in users of low-estrogen oral contraceptives (<50 mcg Ethinyloestradiol) ranges from about 20 to 40 cases per 100,000 women-years; this risk estimate varies according to the progestin.
 This compares with 5 to 10 cases per 100,000 women-years for non-users.